codereversing/ted_api/README.md

 // "client and "response" memory will be freed when they go out of scope
 ```

 The next example shows how to set a breakpoint and subscribe for a streaming response from the server.
 This will set a breakpoint on a commonly used function in UI applications: [DispatchMessage](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-dispatchmessage).
-When this function is executed, the server will capture the programs state (context and call stack), and send it to the client.
-The client can then prints out the results to the console.
+When this function is executed, the server will capture information about the program's state, and send it to the client.
+The client then prints out the results to the console.
 Since the service returns a streaming response, the client continues to listen to the stream and prints out messages as they come in.
-On the server, there is a persistent connection established and breakpoint information events are pushed to the clients as they are received.
+On the server, there is a persistent connection established and breakpoint information events are sent to the clients as they are received.

 ```c++
 // Load client API and resolve functions